the-ransum/The-Travelers-Guide-to-Programming/README.md

 Thinking of contributing to the Travelers Guide to Programming?
 That's great!
 We'd love to have you.
 Take a quick detour to [CONTRIBUTING.md](CONTRIBUTING.md) on where and how you can get involed with the community.

-## Contributions

-If you're looking to make contributions, for steps and resources follow the [DEVELOPMENT](DEVELOPMENT.md) guide for an overall rundown.

 ## License